 26 October 2008: It may surprise you to discover similarities to Chinese food as well.
 That’s especially true in Kathmandu where the most popular lunch and snack item served are steamed or fried vegetable and meat dumplings known as “Momo.”
 Namaste features both chicken and lamb momo.
 The lamb momo plate consists of ten dumplings stuffed with ground and spiced lamb served with a piquant and delicious tomato achar.
 It’s easy to see why this would be the most popular dish in Nepal.
 The only downer for me is that the achar is served cold and the momo just warm.
 Submerge the momo into the achar and it cools off quickly.
 Still, this is a minor inconvenience and should not deter you from trying a delicious entree.

 21 June 2015: When the Gurungs moved to New Mexico, they soon fell in love with green chile and have been roasting two sacks per year of the best Hatch has to offer. it stands to reason that they’d eventually incorporate green chile into their menu.
 Over the years, the green chili (SIC) chicken curry has become one of the most popular dishes offered at Namaste.
 One of the reasons New Mexicans have adopted this dish as one of their own is that the green chile has plenty of heat, even more than the restaurant’s incendiary chicken vindaloo.
 The curry incorporates a variety of aromatic spices that waft toward your nostrils like a fragrant breeze, possessing a flavor profile that’s sweet, savory, piquant and addictive.
 It’s akin to a thick gravy punctuated with larger than bite-sized pieces of chicken.
+In 2015, Albuquerque The Magazine accorded this dish a “Hot Plate” award signifying its recognition as one of the “most interesting, special and tasty dishes around.”

 21 June 2015: Meals at Namaste are extraordinary and you’ll savor each and every bite as you experience flavor combinations and taste explosions that will enrapt all ten-thousand of your taste buds.
 As challenging as it is to stop eating, make sure to save room for a dessert specialty that this restaurant prepares better than any other Indian restaurant of my acquaintance.
 It’s Gajar Ka Halwa, a sweet and dense confection made with carrots, butter and milk.
 Though the julienne carrots are served warm, they’re not mushy in the least, but retain a discernible crunchiness.
 Namaste adds shaved almonds for an even crunchier contrast.
 This is a rich dessert as good, if not better, than any carrot cake.